Lokix84/OmniButton/README.md

 ----------------
 INSTALL
 ----------------
 Add omni_button folder to addons folder.
+There are GDscript and a C# versions of the plugin.
+Delete the CS or GD folder if you dont plan on using it.

 ----------------
 GET STARED